ccbogel/QualCoder/README.md

 3. Download and unzip the Qualcoder folder.
 Then `cd` to the QualCoder folder.

 3a.
-Instead of the next below commands, run the shell (.sh) file which will run all these commands below, by making this file executable and typing this in and pressing Enter:
+Instead of the next below commands, run the shell file which will run all these commands below, by making this file executable and typing this in and pressing Enter:

 `./run_from_source_Ubuntu.sh`